-Ineffective budgeting can be improved by committing the organization to working on what is important to it and agreeing to organize the teams around the company’s products and services.
+Ineffective budgeting can be improved by committing the organization to work on what is important to it and agreeing to organize the teams around the company’s products and services.

 Shadow IT is not necessarily bad.
 However, it has to tie into the support systems of the organization.

-Poor discovery intake process can only be improved with management requiring whatever is agreed to to be followed.
+A poor discovery intake process can only be improved with management requiring whatever is agreed to be followed.

 Working on too many things requires managing the amount of work in process.

 Insufficient specialized skills can be improved by adding more capacity to the skills needed and by ensuring that the demands on these people are managed properly.

 No line of sight to strategies and OKRs makes it hard for teams to align.
 But to create this requires both a commitment to necessary tools as well as management creating a system that can create this line of sight.

 Lack of visibility of workflows causes significant waste.
 Teams are sometimes concerned about having this for two different reasons.
 Sometimes they are concerned it will lead to micro-management.
 And sometimes they don’t want to create the habits and discipline this requires.
 Either way, management must get involved.

 To improve the lack of coordination between teams requires clarity on what the organization considers important.
 This requires management helping the teams align around what’s most important.
 Otherwise, they will be pulled in different directions.